 Picture Europe: A ridiculous mash-up of cultures and languages squished so close together you could walk through two different worlds in a single day.
-It is the centre of the world, middle earth, and its easy-access give travellers the incentive to go there, spend their well earned money, and explore.
+It is the centre of the world and its easy-access give travelers the incentive to go there, spend their well earned money, and explore.

 On Oct.
-23rd, we decided to sell all that we owned and set aside some time to travel through Europe, of which the duration was wide open.
-We wanted thoroughly visit every country in the continent, live with locals, try all the foods, explore cultures and traditions and avoid tourist traps as much as possible.
+23rd, 2013 we decided to sell all that we owned and set aside some time to travel through Europe.
+We wanted to thoroughly visit every country in the continent, live with locals, try all the foods, explore cultures and traditions and avoid tourist traps as much as possible.
 Cut to 22 months later, both Ashleigh and I were completely burnt out, missing home, but very satisfied with what we had accomplished.
-Visiting 36 countries, volunteering in 17 countries, we developed relationships with people from so many walks of life and learned so much that even now we are still trying to filter through it all.
+Visiting 36 countries, volunteering in 17, we developed relationships with people from so many walks of life and learned so much that even now we are still trying to filter through it all.

 Hopefully our incredibly long journey will be an inspiration for others who want to travel but don’t have a lot of money, for those who want to experience more than bars, restaurants, and guided tours.
 There’s something about taking your sweet time off the beaten path that is so much more gratifying.
 And I hope this page will help anyone who’s planning their own Euro-trip.

-Here is a list, in order, of the European countries that we’ve visited.
-Click the link to travel to that countries’ page.
+Here is a list, in order, of the European countries we’ve visited.
+Click the link to travel to that country’s page.